 I’m Jess!
 I’m 22 and yeah, how does one talk about yourself?
 I am pretty normal kind of a person in a really unique and cool kind of way.
 Am I allowed to say that about myself?
 I’m still working that one out, but I think so… I make mistakes, silly jokes, and a decent chicken laksa.
 I love chirpy music and dnm’s with friends and organising messy cupboards.
 I am Kimberley, Western Australia, born and bred and no I probably don’t know that one person you know who lives in Perth, since I live 3,200km away from my own state capital.
 But then again, it’s a small world!

 My home is subtropical, which means we get mangoes and giant palm trees and cracker waterfalls and amazing spots to walk and camp (which I love doing, albeit not enough).
 I was homeschooled all the way through and I loved it for giving me a love of learning and growing me according to my unique talents and interests.
-Currently I work as a receptionist for a non-profit organisation helping Indigenous people make healthy life choices and changes in my hometown.
+Administration is my jam.
+For the last few years, I’ve worked in business administration and reception roles.

 I like to play with words, read good books, play the piano, scrapbook, play board games, travel, cook, and be with people.
-I’m an Arrow fan and I sometimes decide I like to run or swim.
-My hair has purple in it and I simultaneously like lots of sleep and early mornings.
+I’m a fan of Arrow, Castle, Friends, and The Mentalist and I sometimes decide I like to run or swim.
+I simultaneously like lots of sleep and early mornings.

 Ultimately though, I’m learning that my identity, who I am at my core, is beloved and liked and forgiven and chosen.
 There is rest here, and everything else is a lifelong adventure with surprises just waiting for us to catch, all hand-in-hand with God.